Friar-Festus/embedded_programming_course/README.md

 Note that one million (1000000) can also be written as `1e6`.
 I'm lazy and this method is easier than counting zeros for large values.
 Similarly 500000 &rarr; 5e5.

 ### Lesson 9 - Modules, Recursion, AAPCS

+AAPCS: ARM Application Procedure Call Standard

+Strayed from the video again, to organize source files (*.c) into a `source` folder. `delay.h` was placed in the `include` foler.

+It is not necessary to explicitly add new files to the project when using CCS (Eclipse).

+### Lesson 10 - Stack Overflow and Other Pitfalls of Functions